dresdner353/jbhasd/README.md

 Python3 script zero_discover.py should aid in discovering your device after it attaches to your LAN.
 Script jbhasd_server.py is a very basic server I wrote that turns on two uplighter lights for me as a first stab at a working deployment of the firmware.
 The same script also reads temp and humidity from all sensors of type "temp/humidity" and saves these to a CSV file.
 I'll rework this example and add more sophisticated scripts as I grow the concept further.

 The sketch also supports OTA updating once it gets into STA mode.
 This makes the task updating devices easier.
 I've only used the Arduino IDE for this but it discovers the devices without issue and lets you select the network port for flashing.
+This OTA updating can also be disabled in config.

 A link to some photos of the prototypes and enclosures I've built to date.. https://goo.gl/photos/uwRadttk9wY7vvGm6